-Figure 2 shows the major countries of origin for refugees receiving visas from 1986-2003.
-We split the sample up into refugees coming before and after 1999.
 The composition of refugee countries of origin changed over this period, depending on the location of wars and natural disasters in the world.
 Syrians and Afghanis were more likely to arrive after 1999, while Bosnians and Sri Lankans were more likely to arrive before 1999.
 Iran and Iraq were major refugee sending countries during both periods.
+We present a more detailed breakdown of the origin of refugees in our sample period in Figure A.4 in the appendix.

 Table 1 contains descriptives for immigrant household heads.
-Refugee household heads are more likely to be male, while non-refugee household heads are slightly more likely to be female.
+Refugee household heads are more likely to be men, while non-refugee household heads are slightly more likely to be women.
 Refugees are more likely to be married when their permit was granted, and have both more children and larger family sizes.
 Non-refugees are younger on average than refugees particularly after 1999, because many of them arrive as students.